RenatoMaynard/Gurobi-Sensitivity-Analysis/README.md

 ## 📊 Features

-- **General framework** for performing Sensitivity Analysis on any LP/MIP model.
+- **General framework** for performing Sensitivity Analysis on any LP model.
 - Prints **allowable increases and decreases** for:
   - Objective function coefficients.
   - RHS of constraints.